On this page

 }, [userId])

-Remove debugger before commit.
-It's a fast way to check effect frequency without adding console.log.
+Remove debugger before committing.
+It is a fast way to check effect frequency without adding console.log.

 Step 5: Debug State Issues